-Our Community has only 1 assigned parking stall per apartment.
-The resident named on the lease must provide proof of proper registration/license and insurance before a stall will be assigned.
-Parking may be re-assigned at any time by management in order to accommodate the needs of our residents with special needs or disabilities.
+Our community does not have assigned parking; however. parking stickers are supplied to the resident named on the lease.
+If there is more than one adult on lease, additional parking stickers are provided (maximum 2) The resident must provide proof of proper registration/license and insurance before a sticker will be issued.
+Parking may be assigned at any time by management in order to accommodate the needs of our residents with special needs or disabilities.
+Off street parking is available with additional field parking to the south of property.